-- If parents have concerns relating to their child's learning or inclusion then please initially discuss these with your child's teacher/subject teacher/ form tutor.
-This then may result in a referral to the school SENCo whose names are Zaheera Navlakhi Ahmed (LEAD SENCO) or Nusrat Abdulla (Deputy SENCO) and whose contact details are senco@al-noorprimary.org.uk - Parents may also contact the SENCo or the Headteacher directly if they feel this is more appropriate. - We value the opportunity to work closely with parents whose views and aspirations for their child will be central to the assessment and provision that is provided by the school.
+• If parents have concerns relating to their child's learning or inclusion then please initially discuss these with your child's teacher/subject teacher/ form tutor.
+This then may result in a referral to the school SENCO whose name is: Zaheera Navlakhi Ahmed (LEAD SENCO) and whose contact details are senco@al-noorprimary.org.uk

+• Parents may also contact the SENCo or the Headteacher directly if they feel this is more appropriate.

+• We value the opportunity to work closely with parents whose views and aspirations for their child will be central to the assessment and provision that is provided by the school.